-The purpose of the levying of rates is to meet Council's budget requirements in each financial year in order to deliver services and community infrastructure.
+The purpose of levying rates is to meet Council's budget requirements in each financial year in order to deliver services and community infrastructure.
 The rates levied on properties are determined by applying the rate in the dollar to the applicable valuation amount of the properties in the district.
 The methods of land valuation are determined by the Minister for Local Government and Communities (the Minister) and the actual amount of property valuation is provided by the Valuer General's Office (VGO).

-The application of differential rates takes into consideration section 6.33 of the Local Government Act 1995 (LGA) which provides the ability to differentially rate properties based on zoning and/or land use as determined by the Shire of Broome (the Shire).
+The application of differential rates takes into consideration section 6.33 of the Local Government Act 1995 (LGA) which provides the ability to differentially rate properties based on zoning and/or land use as determined by the local government.